 The key distinction: your image data never crosses a network boundary.
 The AI inference happens where the image already is — on your machine.

-Here's how BG-Zero processes an image from start to finish, entirely client-side:
+Here's how BG-Zero processes an image from start to finish, entirely client-side.
+Each step happens inside your browser — the original image never leaves your device.

 BG-Zero can use two execution backends for AI inference: